onierstrasz/Recipes/sourDoughBread.md

 ---
 # Pane Casereccio

-This is a variant of the "pane di Matera"recipe.
+This is a variant of the "pane di Matera" recipe.

 - Sourdough yeast 150 gr
 - Semola flour 350 gr